taliaairma/narwhal-bunny/assets/markdowns/Simplified_JS.md

 .join(), .slice(), .splice(), .shift(), .unshift(), .concat() and many others.
 Using these built-in methods makes it easier to do some common tasks when working with arrays.

+Arrays and Functions

+const flowers = ['peony'. 'daffodil', 'marigold'];

+functions addFlower(arr) {
+  arr.push('lily');
+}

+addFlowers(flowers);

+console.log(flowers); //
+Output: ['peony', 'daffodil', 'marigold', 'lily']

+- The fowers array that has 3 elements.
+- The function addFlower() has a parameter of arr uses .push() to add a 'lily' element into arr.
+- We call addFlower() with an argument of flowers which will execute the code inside addFlower.
+- We check the value of flowers and it now includes the 'lily' element!